The Conditional Cauchy-Schwarz Divergence with Applications to Time-Series Data and Sequential Decision Making: Numerical Simulations on Synthetic Data

 \section{Numerical Simulations on Synthetic Data}

 We carry out two numerical simulations on synthetic data to demonstrate the behaviors (especially the statistical power) of our conditional CS divergence with respect to previous proposals mentioned in Table~\ref{tab:property}.
-Both simulations are designed to examine, qualitatively and quantitatively, how powerful of our divergence is to distinguish two different conditional distributions.
+Both simulations are designed to examine, both qualitatively and quantitatively, the effectiveness of our divergence in distinguishing between two different conditional distributions.